jboss-openshift/application-templates/README.md

  * GIT_REF: the git reference to use when pulling the project.
  * GIT_CONTEXT_DIR: the relative directory within the project to build (if other than the root directory)
  * APPLICATION_HOSTNAME: the hostname to register for the route (for templates exposing services publicly, through the router).
+If unset, the default, the hostnames will be of the form: `<service-name>.<project-name>.<default-domain-suffix>`, e.g. eap-app.myproject.v3.openshift.com

 In addition to these basic parameters, templates utilizing databases will have the following: